Gayatri1020/Covid19-Analysis/README.md

 # Requrirements
-The COVID-19 Analysis Shiny App requires R version 4.0.0+ . packages like Shiny, dplyr, ggplot2, plotly, leaflet, and DT for interactive features, data manipulation, and visualization.
+The COVID-19 Analysis Shiny App requires R version 4.0.0+ . packages like Shiny, dplyr, ggplot2, plotly, leaflet, and DT for interactive features.
 For deployment, use RStudio and platforms like shinyapps.io or Shiny Server.

 # Installation